 - Bridge (no toll) – continue ferry service

 - Bridge (no toll) – discontinue ferry service

 - Toll Bridge – discontinue ferry service

 The study will provide projections and data on the estimated financial costs, traffic impacts and related issues of six different options related to building or not building a bridge and keeping or not keeping the Canby Ferry.
 At this information-gathering stage, no decisions have been made and no recommendations are planned regarding either a bridge or the ferry.
-The Board will review the results of study in late 2018, discuss the issue further and not move forward without public input.
+The Board will review the results of the study in early 2019, discuss the issue further and will not move forward without public input.
 If eventually a decision was made to proceed with a new bridge, actual construction wouldn’t take place until after several years of outreach, planning and design.